neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 Only a handful of broad variants and their descendants dominate global circulation.

-### BA.5
+### BA.5 (Nextstrain clade 22B)

 BA.5 and its children is the dominant variant in Africa, Europe and the Americas where it is responsible for around 80% of infections.
-The fastest growing child lineage is BQ.1 in particular with extra mutations S:R346T and S:Y144- a combination that has arisen multiple times independently.
+The fastest growing child lineage is BQ.1 (22E) in particular with extra mutations S:R346T and S:Y144- a combination that has arisen multiple times independently.

-### BA.2.75
+### BA.2.75 (22D)

 BA.2.75 and child lineages is particularly common in South Asia (India, Bangladesh) where it accounts for between 20 and 80% of infections.
 The fastest growing child lineages are CH.1.1 and to a lesser extent CJ.1/XBF and BN.1.

-### XBB
+### XBB (22F)

 XBB can now be considered a separate macro variant due to its significant spread in South Asia (India, Bangladesh, Singapore, Indonesia) where it accounts for up to 80% of infections, depending on location.
 Antigenically mutated sublineages have emerged, most notably XBB.4 (S:K444R) common in Indonesia and XBB.1.5 (S:486P) which is growing on the US east coast.